 9. Design Patterns will be increasingly Adopted

 This has not happened.
 The field is growing at an extremely rapid pace and our understanding of how these systems work keeps on changing.
-Nobody seem to have the luxury to create a clean set of design patterns that can guide further maturity and industrialization of these techniques.
+Nobody seems to have the luxury to create a clean set of design patterns that can guide the further maturity and industrialization of these techniques.
 Progress may need to plateau first before we can even considering curating and organizing our knowledge.

 10. Engineering will outpace Theory

 A keynote talk in NIPS 2017 finally branded Deep Learning as what it really is — “alchemy”.
 This was a problem in 2016 and it wasn’t addressed in 2017.
 However, perhaps better theories will come out in 2018 given that a lot of people were sympathetic to Rahimi’s talk.